 What happens if you don’t comply with the requirement to register a BEEC?

 Civil penalties of up to $210,000 for the first day of non-compliance and up to $21,000 for each subsequent day of non-compliance may be imposed by a court.
-Alternatively, The Department of the Environment and Energy may issue an infringement notice of up to $21,000 for the first day and up to $2,100 for each subsequent day of non-compliance.
+Alternatively, The Department of Industry, Science, Energy and Resources may issue an infringement notice of up to $21,000 for the first day and up to $2,100 for each subsequent day of non-compliance.

 Would a building owner be penalised if a tenant subleased their office space of 1000 square metres or more without disclosing a BEEC?

 For subleases of a disclosure affected building (or a disclosure affected area of a building), the disclosure obligations fall on the lessee to obtain and register a BEEC, not the owner.

 The building owner may need to provide information and access for an assessment so that the tenant can meet their obligations.

 Is a BEEC required if there are multiple spaces for lease within a building, which are individually less than 1000 square metres?